yusufgozukara/yusufgozukara/README.md

 ### What I'm using ? 🛠

-I prefer React & React Native for web/mobile front-end development.
+I prefer React for front-end development.
 <br/>

-- Python, HTML5, CSS3, React, React Native, Git, GitHub
+- React, Git, GitHub, JavaScript, Python, HTML5, CSS3

 - 💬 Dont hesitate to ask me about anything that you want to learn.